pedro-teles-fonseca/BDA-warwick-2019/README.md

 The goal of this repository is to share the data and the code used in the "Bayesian Digit Analysis" poster (presented in the O'Bayes 2019 conference) and to allow the replicability of obtained results.
 Some supplemental graphs and tables are also provided.

-The Hmisc is necessairy to export R tables in TeX format and the tidyverse package is only used in the plots.r script to make graphs.

 ## Instructions

 ### Prerequisites